iMi-digital/laravel-request-logger/README.md

 ------------

 1. Install `imi/laravel-request-logger` via composer.
-2. Insert `iMi\laravel-request-logger\RequestLoggerServiceProvider::class` into providers in your config/app.php
+2. Insert `iMi\LaravelRequestLogger\RequestLoggerServiceProvider::class` into providers in your config/app.php
-3. Insert `iMi\laravel-request-logger\LogRequest::class` into middleware in your app/Http/Kernel.php
+3. Insert `iMi\LaravelRequestLogger\LogRequest::class` into middleware in your app/Http/Kernel.php

 About Us
 ========